Black Bottom Stomp

 "Black Bottom Stomp" is a jazz composition.
-It was composed by Jelly Roll Morton in 1925 and was originally entitled "Queen of Spades".
+It was composed by Jelly Roll Morton in 1925.
 It was recorded in Chicago by Morton and His Red Hot Peppers, for Victor Records on September 15, 1926.

+Name

+The composition was originally titled "Queen of Spades".
+The name "Black Bottom Stomp" refers to the Black Bottom area of Detroit.

 Technique

 The recording has many features that are typical of the New Orleans style: